rreusser/ndarray-awise-prototype/README.md

 Perform axis-wise operations on an ndarary

-**Warning:** In hindsight, while this library does provide some syntactic sugar for defining operations, the methodology and syntax are questionable.
+**Warning:** In hindsight, while this library does provide some syntactic sugar for defining operations, the methodology and syntax could definitely be improved.
 See: https://github.com/rreusser/ndarray-awise-prototype/issues/1 and https://github.com/scijs/cwise/issues/9.
 It works and I'll leave the code here, but determining the best approach remains a work in progress.
+I'd consider it production-ready for what it does and if you're not performance-limited, but a more sophisticated approach would likely perform better.

 ## Introduction